jan-dh/md-blog/src/pages/responsive-tables-in-craft/index.md

 ## Wrapping it all up

-You can now change the size of your table field to a max-size you want for your tables and give the content creator the simple instructions to leave a columns blank if he doesn't need it.
+You can now change the size of your table field to a max-size you want for your tables and give the content creator the simple instructions to leave a column empty if he doesn't need it.
 The size will be dynamically calculated and your table will look good on mobile devices.
 You can offcourse customize the styling to your own needs.

-The final component looks something like this.
-You can adjust the `tableSize` to your own max-size set in the CMS
+The final component will look something like this.
+You can adjust the `tableSize` to your own max-size set in the CMS.
 ```twig
 {# Set the table size here #}
 {% set tableSize = 12 %}